Fentaniao/Liquid/Preview.md

 #### Colorful Indication

-This theme **use color to indicate interactivity**.
+This theme use color to indicate interactivity.
 It's a good idea to choose one color to indicate elements of your application that are interactive.
 For example, many web pages use blue text to denote a hyperlink.

 #### Gradient